matttali09/Movie-Rack/README.md

 # FUTURE UPDATES

--we are going to install a route to display all data from users
+-we are going to install a route to display all data from users.

--we also are going to add a feature to search our database by inputing name
+-we also are going to add a feature to search our database by inputing name.

+-create the update account route and get email password recovery on login.

--we want to add a section that will be more messageboard styled
+-we want to add a section that will be more messageboard styled.